VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 date:   2019-07-27 13:30:26 +0300
 ---

-Kotlin coroutines like a breadth of fresh air for me.
-Before I started develop for Android platform I used C# for my daily job.
-In C# since 2011 (TODO: clarify) for developers available async/await mechanism.
-When I saw coroutines for a first time I thought "Just like I used to writing in C#, great!", but I was wrong - it's much better!
+I love [Structured Concurrency](https://medium.com/@elizarov/structured-concurrency-722d765aa952) in Kotlin Coroutines because it's solved the biggest problem we always had with the "old shool" technic like *async/await* - **cancellations**.

-Kotlin coroutines solved the biggest problem we always have with C# async/await mechanism: cancellation.
-Cancellation is an issue for C# projects not because it's something hard to implement(you'll see it's easy), because developers aren't aware that cancellation is important.
-We had realized importance of correct cancellation implementation right after we started getting a lot of crash reports from production.
+Cancellations is dangerous - most developers aren't aware of its importance.
+Tutorials doesn't tell you about cancellations, try to google "C# or Ecma Script *async/await* tutorials".
+Even if you're experienced developer - it probably won't help because issue isn't actual for pre *async/await* approach like callbacks.

-Let's consider typical C# async/await example (don't worry you will understand everything)
+What is wrong with cancellations and *async/await*?
+Let's consider typical C# async/await example
 {% highlight C# %}
 class WrongScreen {